Alexander Walke

-Alexander Walke (born 6 June 1983) is a German professional football goalkeeper who plays for Austrian Bundesliga club Red Bull Salzburg.
+Alexander Walke (born 6 June 1983) is a German former professional football goalkeeper.

 Club career

 Born in Oranienburg, Brandenburg, Walke began his career at Energie Cottbus as a 14-year-old.
 In 1999, he transferred to Werder Bremen, and was called up to the professional team in 2003.
 After six years, Walke moved to Baden-Württemberg in 2005 from Werder Bremen to join SC Freiburg.
 In 2008, he transferred to SV Wehen Wiesbaden.
 Walke left SV Wehen Wiesbaden to the end of the 2008–09 season.
 On 28 May 2009, he signed a two-year contract with FC Hansa Rostock where he played in all 36 games.

 In 2010, Walke left Germany to sign for Austrian Bundesliga champion FC Red Bull Salzburg.
 He was the third German-born goalkeeper for the 2010–2011 season behind Niclas Heimann and Gerhard Tremmel.
 After one year on loan at Greuther Fürth in the 2.
 Bundesliga he returned to Salzburg for the 2011–12 season taking over the number 1 position from Eddie Gustafsson.